prabhu7x/My-Dotfiles/Documents/learning/linux notes.md

 # bluetooth
 ## how to connect to an android
 - enable and start bluetooth services in linux
-- scan and select linux device name in android and tap on it
+  - sudo systemctl start/enable bluetooth.service
 - run `bluetoothctl` in terminal to enter bluetooth control
+- scan and the linux bluetooth device appear in android. select linux device name in android and tap on it
 - android name will visible on terminal copy it's mac address
 - trust mac address
 - connect mac address